vaibhav-jha/document_qa/README.md

 # document_qa
+This project derives implementation from the following open source project: https://github.com/whitead/paper-qa

-Question Answering with long documents:
+### Question Answering with long documents:

-This project is a POC for QAs over a large document:
+This project is a POC for QAs over a large document.

 Prior: